vPeteWalker/midway/db/era_mssql/era_mssql.rst

 #.
 Within the logon screen, set a password for the administrator user (admin) in the *Enter new password* and *Re-enter new password* fields, and click **Set Password**.

 #.
+Log in using the *Admin* username, and password.

+#.
 In the *Era’s Cluster* screen, enter the following in the indicated fields:

    - **Name** EraCluster01